seongwook8/Travel-planning-assistance/README.md

 ## Booking Distribution
 ![calendar](/images/calendar.png)
-The distribution of the booking records are displayed on the calendar, with red representing days with higher demand and blue showing less demanding days.
+The distribution of the booking records are displayed on the calendar, with red representing the days with higher demand and blue showing less demanding days.
 The bar graph on the bottom right gives insight on how many days prior to the travel we should book the room in order to obtain the best deal for the bookings.